Nelson Freire, one of the most talented pianists in the world, dies in Rio aged 77 | Rio de Janeiro

-The pianist Nelson Freire, considered one of the biggest in the world, died in Rio at dawn this Monday (1st), at the age of 77.
+The pianist Nelson Freire, considered one of the biggest in the world and holder of several awards, he died in Rio at dawn this Monday (1st), at the age of 77.

 The musician was at home.
 The causes of death have yet to be revealed.